 When Jones is good, though, he’s very good.
 The undoubted highlight is the reconciliation duet at the end of Act II: as Rodelinda and Bertarido sing ‘Io t’abbraccio’ (‘I embrace you’), the set slowly divides – sending them in different directions, as if in ironic counterpoint to the text.
 It’s a glorious fusion of music and spectacle, something only live opera can do.

-Rebecca Evans, back in the title role for this production, sings beautifully, from the early bravura arias through to her final haunting lament, ‘Se’l mio duol’.
+Rebecca Evans, back in the title role, sings beautifully, from the early bravura arias through to her final haunting lament, ‘Se’l mio duol’.
 Countertenor Tim Mead makes a charismatic Bertarido, and Spanish tenor Juan Sancho is a wonderfully sleazy Grimoaldo.
 Susan Bickley, Neal Davies and Christopher Lowrey lend strong support in the subsidiary roles, and there’s a sly, non-singing turn from Matt Casey as Rodelinda’s son Flavio.

 If the evening belongs to anyone, though, it’s probably Christian Curnyn, who spins Baroque gold from the ENO Orchestra in the pit.
-Curnyn’s transparent love of Handel’s music is highly contagious and he rightly received the loudest ovations on opening night.
+Curnyn’s transparent love of Handel is highly contagious and he rightly received the loudest ovations on opening night.

 All pictures by Jane Hobson